 Instruction to 11bk editor: Change the text in P36L6-9 with the following:

 An RSTA that set the TPE Update Capable subfield to 1, shall include at least one Transmit Power Envelope element in FTM frames.
-When one or more Transmit Power Envelope element is included in an FTM frame, the Transmit Power Envelope elements shall be the same as the ones carried in the Beacon and other managemanget frames transmitted by the RSTA .
+When one or more Transmit Power Envelope element is included in an FTM frame, the Transmit Power Envelope elements shall be the same as the ones carried in the Beacon and other managemanget management frames transmitted by the RSTA and shall be ordered based on the corresponding rules for the Transmit Power Envelope element defined in 10.22.4 (Operation with the Transmit Power Envelope element). (#R1-2, #R1-4)

 References: 802.11bk D4.0